 Vegetables and fruits supply salicin and other compounds that promote better blood circulation by reducing clotting.

-Whole grains, potatoes, and green leafy vegetables supply magnesium that helps reduce menstrual discomfort.
+Whole grains, legumes, potatoes, and green leafy vegetables supply magnesium that helps reduce menstrual discomfort.

 Studies have shown that a low-fat, plant-based diet can relieve premenstrual discomfort and menstrual pain.